Former first lady Barbara Bush has died at age 92

 The White House Years

 Barbara would joke that she married into wealth.
-The genesis of this arrangement came in the form of a 17-year-old George Herbert Walker Bush, whom she met during a dance while on Christmas vacation when she was a year younger than the future president.
+The genesis of this came in the form of a 17-year-old George Herbert Walker Bush, whom she met during a dance while on Christmas vacation when she was merely 16 years old.

 RELATED: George and Barbara Bush: A love story